 Q: Where are the bathrooms?

-A: There will be Port-O-Lets set up all over the festival grounds in convenient spaces.
+A: There will be Port-O-Lets set up all over the festival grounds in convenient spaces and at each outdoor restroom location you will find ADA accessible Port-O-Lets.
 Indoor venues have their own bathrooms.
 We set up hand sanitizing stations outside the Port-O-Lets so you can wash up.
 Check the festival map for locations.

 Q: Where is lost & found?